Post-Newtonian Theory for Gravitational Waves: Physical introduction

-The main point about modelling the inspiralling compact binary is that a model made of two \emph{structureless} point particles, characterized solely by two mass parameters $m_\text{a}$ and possibly two spins $S_\text{a}$ (with $\text{a}=1,2$ labelling the particles), is sufficient in first approximation.
+The main point about modelling the inspiralling compact binary is that a model made of two \emph{structureless} point particles, characterized solely by mass parameters $m_\text{a}$ and possibly the spins $S_\text{a}$ (with $\text{a}$ labelling the particles), is sufficient in first approximation.
 Indeed, most of the non-gravitational effects usually plaguing the dynamics of binary star systems, such as the effects of a magnetic field, of an interstellar medium, of the internal structure of extended bodies, are dominated by gravitational effects.
-The main justification for a model of point particles is that the effects due to the finite size of the compact bodies are small.
-Consider for instance the influence of the Newtonian quadrupole moments $\mathrm{Q}_\text{a}$ induced by tidal interaction between two neutron stars.
-Let $a_\text{a}$ be the radius of the stars, and $r_{12}$ be the distance between the two centers of mass.
-We have, for tidal moments,
+In particular the effects due to the finite size of the compact bodies are small, although not negligibly small.

-where $k_\text{a}$ are the star's dimensionless (second) Love numbers~\cite{Moritz}, which depend on their internal structure, and are, typically, of the order unity.
-On the other hand, for compact objects, we can introduce their ``compactness'' parameters, defined by the dimensionless ratios

-and equal $\sim 0.2$ for neutron stars (depending on their equation of state).
-The quadrupoles $\mathrm{Q}_\text{a}$ will affect the Newtonian binding energy $E$ of the two bodies, and also the emitted total gravitational flux $\mathcal{F}$ as computed using the Newtonian quadrupole formula~\eqref{fluxE}.
+Consider the influence of the Newtonian quadrupole moments $q^{ij}_\text{a}$ through the tidal interaction between extended neutron stars without spins during the inspiral phase.
 It is known that for inspiralling compact binaries the neutron stars are not co-rotating because the tidal synchronization time is much larger than the time left till the coalescence.
-As shown by Kochanek~\cite{Kochanek} the best models for the fluid motion inside the two neutron stars are the so-called Roche--Riemann ellipsoids, which have tidally locked figures (the quadrupole moments face each other at any instant during the inspiral), but for which the fluid motion has zero circulation in the inertial frame.
-In the Newtonian approximation, using the energy balance equation~\eqref{balanceE}, we find that within such a model (in the case of two identical neutron stars with same mass $m$, compactness $K$ and Love number $k$), the orbital phase reads
+As shown by \cite{Kochanek} the best models for the fluid motion inside the two neutron stars are the so-called Roche-Riemann ellipsoids, which have tidally locked figures (the quadrupole moments facing each other at any instant during the inspiral), but for which the fluid motion has zero circulation in the inertial frame.